microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

     - ./data:/data
 ```

-Save and Close our new file.
+Save and Close our new file: Ctrl+X...

 **Step 7.** Create a registry.conf file:
 ```